bryce-s/PNG-Coverage-Generator/README.md

 # PNG-Coverage-Generator
-Module for random PNG generation--intended to provide source files for statement code coverage.
+Module for random PNG generation--intended to provide source image files for code coverage.

 # Usage
 ```